At the Swedish Cancer Society, we work towards the vision of defeating cancer through financing the best cancer research in Sweden.

 Among the previous designers are Carin Rodebjer, Elsa & Helene Billgren, Ben Gorham and Efva Attling.

-During our live TV-gala, patients tell their stories about living with cancer, distinguished cancer researchers present their new discoveries and some of Sweden’s biggest artists perform on stage.
+During our live TV-telethon, some tell their stories about living with cancer, cancer researchers present their new discoveries and some of Sweden’s biggest artists perform live.

 Every day individuals, students and associations engage and fundraise via our peer-to-peer fundraising functionality.
 Many of those who help us fundraise have a close connection to the disease.